MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 2.	**Corporate onboarding site:** A place for new hires to visit to get the information they need and make the connections they want to successfully onboard to the organization.

 > [!NOTE]
 > The corporate new hire site is a hub and the departmental site templates are associated sites.
 This creates a coherent and consistent experience for the new hire across the corporate and departmental new hire sites.
-[Learn more about hubs](https://support.microsoft.com/office/what-is-a-sharepoint-hub-site-fe26ae84-14b7-45b6-a6d1-948b3966427f).
+[Learn more about SharePoint hub sites](https://support.microsoft.com/office/what-is-a-sharepoint-hub-site-fe26ae84-14b7-45b6-a6d1-948b3966427f).

 3.	**Departmental onboarding sites:** A place for new hires to visit to learn more about the department they are joining, its people, culture, and priorities.
 The new employee onboarding hub includes two departmental template sites, one for an engineering department and one for a sale department.
 Consider associating departmental onboarding sites with existing department portals if you have them.